UoB-COMSM0110/2024-group-13/READMEReport.md

 9. Similarly, when Player 2's character is defeated, the game concludes the current session and displays the final scores on a leaderboard.
 10. Players are presented with an option to initiate a new game session.

-#### Use Case Modelling
-Following this analysis we combined the identified use-cases into a use case diagram as a way to visually illustrate requirements and interactions within the game system.
+We transformed the identified use-cases into a use case diagram to visually illustrate requirements and interactions within the game system.

 <img src="resources/GameUseCaseDiagram.png"
 alt="Use case diagram" width="70%">

-Interestingly, as the project evolved and we received further feedback from users in the evaluation stages we  noticed that some of the functionalities did not contribute to the user experience as expected and were removed.
-This was true of the mechanism by which we had intended for players who died to turn into ghosts after they had lost all their lives - which was found to add unnecessary confusion.
+Interestingly, as the project evolved we noticed that some of the functionalities did not contribute to the user experience as expected.
+This was true of the mechanism by which we had intended for players who died to turn into ghosts after they had lost all their lives.

 ## Design
 ### Class Diagram